 In one corner, archaeologists are still excavating, studying and reconstructing new soldier figures.

-Pit two holds a variety of forces.
-The four depicted are archers, calvary with their horses, charioteers and more infantry (as seem in pit one).
+Pit Two holds a variety of forces.
+The four depicted are archers, calvary with their horses, charioteers and more infantry (as seen in pit one).
 This variety makes it the most interesting of the three.
-Although it is smaller at the moment, it is thought it is actually bigger than pit one, with more figures in it so come back in 50 years and check out the progress!
+Although it is smaller at the moment, it is thought it is actually bigger than Pit One, with more figures in it so come back in 50 years and check out the progress!

 Along the side, you will see four special figures behind glass.
 These are unusual figures in both their detail and their stances.